Manipulation: System vs Parent

 1. Movable Validation

-• New Behavior: The system will silently reject the move if Manipulatable.is_movable is false.
+• Behavior: The system will reject the move with a failure message if ManipulatableSettings.movable is false.

 2. Transform Preservation